Madagascar flag Madagascar: Economic and Political Overview

 Ministry of Agriculture and Livestock

-Ministry of Industry, Commerce and Handicrafts
+Ministry of Industrialisation, Commerce and Consumption

 Statistical Office